Care Instructions

 • Never pull a loose thread!
 Loose ends should be cut close to the fabric and hanging loops should be carefully tied into a knot and the excess thread cut off.

-• If you can anticipate a mess, reduce cleanup by up to 90% by wearing disposable underwear under the diaper (I like using Underworks Mens Disposable Briefs found on Amazon) or disposable cloth diaper liners to catch the mess and let the urine pass into the diaper.
+• If you can anticipate a mess, reduce cleanup by up to 90% by lining the inside of your cloth diaper with Disposable Massage Table Liners (cut in half) found on Amazon to catch the mess and let the urine pass into the diaper.
 When it comes time to change, properly dispose of the liner and mess, rinse off the brown spots, and wash as soon as possible to prevent stains.

 • The most important tip, love your cloth diaper!
 Your cloth diaper is there for you whenever you need it.
 Take good care of your cloth diaper so it can take good care of you!